Admin Extras: Managing multiple Email Digests

 Saving time by managing multiple Digests

-- Click Adjust Digest frequency for individual projects
+3. Adjust the Digest frequency for individual projects.

-- Daily: Six of these projects are the quizzes given for the Core Essentials Certification training program.
-We need to be alerted every single day as people move through these checkpoints in their training.
+- Daily: We need to be alerted every single day as people move through these checkpoints in their training.
 It's important to us to stay on top of these quizzes

-- Weekly: We have two surveys that we check weekly (Certification Completion Rate & Sledding CES).
-These projects do not need to be addressed every day
+- Weekly: These projects do not need to be addressed every day

-- Monthly: There are two other projects (Nordic Center Lobby & Nordic Center Guests) in which the data will be reviewed quarterly, so Digests once a month is just frequent enough to keep us on our toes.
+- Monthly: We only review the data will be reviewed quarterly, so Digests once a month is just frequent enough to keep us on our toes.
 More frequent Digests would be overkill

 Retiring Email Digests (or not)

 Some surveys wane over time.
 Some believe that they need to select Never in their Email Digest settings if their survey has been rendered inactive for a time.

 Not so.
 It may be best to never click ‘Never.’
 That may be counterproductive for several reasons:

 - Someone may take a survey that your team thought was disabled, and yet it isn’t.
 Getting a surprise Digest is useful to help flag such oversights